Report of the PAKDD 2014 conference (part 1)

 Importance of Succint Data Structures for Data Mining

-I have attended a very nice tutorial by R. Raman about succint data structures for data mining.
+I have attended a very nice tutorial at PAKDD by R. Raman about succint data structures for data mining.
 I will try to report some main points of this tutorial here as faithfully as possible (but it is my interpretation).

 A simple definition of what is a succint data structure is as follows.
 It is a data structure that uses less memory than a naive data structure for storing the some information.